Majd-Yaman-Collaboration/fabflix/README.md

 Majd did most of the full text search and fuzzy search.
 Yaman just fixed some bugs, so the enter button works properly.
 Yaman did task 2 and 3.
 Majd and Yaman did task 4.

-# Files that use JDBC Connection pooling and Prepared Statements (excluding xml parsing files since they're irrelevant to this project)
+## Connection pooling

+src/WebContent/META-INF/context.xml <-- where the pooling is configured src/Dashboard/AddMovieServlet
+src/Dashobard/AddStarServlet
+src/Checkout/CheckoutServlet
+src/Checkout/ConfirmationSerlvet
+src/Dashboard/DashboardServlet
+src/Dashboard/LoginDashboardServlet
+src/CustomerLogin/LoginServlet
+src/MainPageServlet
+src/MovieListServlet
+src/SearchServlet
+src/Checkout/ShoppingCartServlet
+src/SingleMovieServlet
+src/SingleStarServlet
+src/supers/BaseServlet

-First explanation: the connection pooling keeps the TCP open, so it stays in the pool of connections instead of constantly creating and closing connections constantly which can be very inefficient
+Explanation: the connection pooling keeps the TCP open, so it stays in the pool of connections instead of constantly creating and closing connections constantly which can be very inefficient

-AddMovieServlet
-AddStarServlet
-CheckoutServlet
-ConfirmationSerlvet
-DashboardServlet
-LoginDashboardServlet
-LoginServlet
-MainPageServlet
-MovieListServlet
-SearchServlet
-ShoppingCartServlet
-SingleMovieServlet
-SingleStarServlet
-BaseServlet
+With 2 backend SQL we have different pools of connections